 - Rollout: Started 2026, phased introduction

-- Currently optional — existing Residence Card and My Number Card remain valid
+- Currently optional — existing cards remain valid

 - Key risk: Losing it means losing both functions simultaneously